This post may contain affiliate links. Please read our disclosure policy.

 Professional Tips

-Step 1: Preheat oven.
-Preheat the oven to 325°F and line two baking sheets with parchment paper.
+Step 1: Prep the cherries and preheat.
+Set your oven to 325°F and line two baking sheets with parchment paper.
+Drain the maraschino cherries, then spread them on a paper towel and pat them as dry as you can.

-Step 3: Cream butter.
-In the bowl of a stand mixer fitted with the paddle attachment, cream the butter, confectioner’s sugar, almond extract, and vanilla extract until light and fluffy, about 2–3 minutes.
+Step 2: Cream the butter, sugar, and extracts.
+In the bowl of a stand mixer fitted with the paddle attachment, beat the butter, powdered sugar, and extracts together until the mixture is light and fluffy.
+The powdered sugar is what gives these cookies their distinctly tender, crumbly texture.

 Chef Lindsey’s Recipe Tip